-Also, please understand if this card you are hanging on to was issued by a credit card issuer who is already being affected by your consumer proposal (for example you have two credit cards from this bank, or a personal line of credit as well as a credit card) the chances of them canceling this “clean” card is pretty much 100%.
+Also, please understand if this card you are hanging on to was issued by a credit card issuer who is already being affected by your consumer proposal (for example you have two credit cards from this bank, or a personal line of credit as well as a credit card) the chances of them cancelling this “clean” card is pretty much 100%.

 Most of the time, properly constructed consumer proposals are accepted the first time.
-If not, the debtor works with the trustee and the creditors to come up with a revised offer which suits all parties.
+If not, the debtor works with the trustee and the creditors to come up with a revised offer that suits all parties.

 Once the terms of your consumer proposal have been accepted and approved in court, in my view you are free to turn your attention to rebuilding your credit score with new credit cards too.